jmerlemeier/city-explorer/README.md

 Number and name of feature: #5 MOVIES
 Estimate of time needed to complete: 60 mins
 Start time: 9:00
-Finish time:
+Finish time: 11:00
-Actual time needed to complete:
+Actual time needed to complete: 2 hours

 Number and name of feature: #5 YELP
-Estimate of time needed to complete: 60 mins
+Estimate of time needed to complete: 120 mins
-Start time:
+Start time: 11:00
 Finish time:
 Actual time needed to complete: